Home of English Grammar

 Answers

-1. Family relationships are stronger than any other relationship
+1. What does the expression “blood is thicker than water” mean? — Family relationships are stronger than other relationships.

-2. If you come from a close-knit family, you are very close to other members of your family.
+2. If you come from a close-knit family, you are very close to your relatives.

-4. My son shares his dad’s passion for cricket.
-He is a chip off the old block.
+4. My son shares his dad’s passion for racing; he is a chip off the old block.

-5. A child is very similar to their parent
+5. What does the expression “the apple doesn’t fall far from the tree” mean? — A child is very similar to their parent.

-6. If somebody is a spitting image of another person, they are extremely similar.
+6. If somebody is the spitting image of another person, they are extremely similar.

 7. Diabetes runs in my family.

-8. He is the black sheep of his family.
-While his siblings are all educated and employed, he didn’t even finish high school.
+8. He is the black sheep of his family; while his siblings are educated and employed, he didn’t even finish high school.

-10. After the untimely demise of her husband, she worked three jobs to bring home the bacon.
+10. After her husband’s untimely death, she worked three jobs to bring home the bacon.

 11. I never thought my own flesh and blood would cheat me.